lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ## main()

-Before the main loop in main() there are changes to output asynchronous mode, storage, and data fields.
+Before the main loop in main() there are changes to output asynchronous mode being used, storage, and data fields.

 ### Report Async Mode

-Report value used for n_async and whether running asynchronously or synchronously.
+The value used for n_async is reported and whether running asynchronously or synchronously.

 ```Cpp
         const bool runningAsync = (FLAGS_n_async > 1);